The jQuery validate plugin can be used in HTML page validations. It can be easily integrated to ASP.Net forms validation as described below.

 }

-The trick is to call the IsValid function on the OnClientClick event of the Update button.
+The trick is to call the IsValid function on the OnClientClick event of the Update button.1.
+In the header (or in the content page if you are using master pages) put references for jQuery and jQery validator plugin.

 No comments: